genropy/genropy_saved/docs/genro/webpage_elements/widgets/introduction.rst

 widgets
 =======

-    The widget elements are divided in two categories, that are:
+    The widget elements are divided in the following categories:

         * The :ref:`genro_form_index`
         * The :ref:`genro_layout_index`